denizOgut/Software-Notes/Java/JAVA APP - 2 NOTES.md

 - Java doesn't mandate time-slicing for threads, though many operating systems implement it.
 - Thread priorities range from 1 to 10, with 10 being the highest, 1 the lowest, and 5 the normal priority.
 - The thread scheduler determines which thread to execute, and priorities should be set before the thread's start method is invoked.
-- The `yield()` method is a static and native method in Java, allowing a thread to indicate its willingness to give up the processor to other threads with equal priority.
+- ==The `yield()` method is a static and native method in Java, allowing a thread to indicate its willingness to give up the processor to other threads with equal priority.==
 - `yield()` does not guarantee an immediate transition to the runnable state and only moves a thread from running to runnable state, not from wait or blocked state.
 - `Thread.yield()` is often used to improve relative progression between threads in the thread pool.
 - The `join()` method is used to make one thread wait for the completion of another.
 The calling thread will block until the thread it joins with has finished executing.